codefellows/seattle-code-301n24/curriculum/class-01/lab/README.md

 ## Submission Instructions

 - Complete your Feature Tasks for the day
-- Create a Pull Request (PR) back to the `master` branch of your repository
+- Create a Pull Request (PR) back to the `main` branch of your repository
 - On Canvas, submit a link to your PR